 You don’t need many meshes lying around to create blendshapes (called shape-keys in Blender), they’re stored in Object Data Properties.

 You can have as many timelines as you want!
-They’re called Actions in here.
+They’re called Actions in here (these are affected by Data Blocks so make sure you read about those or you could lose hours of work, I talk about them in the General section of this article).
 And as long as the bones are named the same way you can put it in any rig (called armatures in here) you want.
 You do this by selecting the object that you want to play the animation and selecting the Action in the Action Editor – inside Dope Sheet editor.
 This means that as long as the rig has the same name in the bones you can mix and match meshes and rigs with like two clicks.

 You have to select what you want to be creating keyframes for in the Keying menu (bottom left corner, like in the screenshot below).
 Once you’ve done that you can create keyframes for your selection by pressing i while your cursor is in the 3D viewport.
 You can also create keys for modifiers and even materials, try right clicking on editable values and they will most likely have an Insert Keyframe option.